cs01/gdbgui/docs/guides.md

 After downloading gdbgui, you can launch it like so:

 * `gdbgui` (or whatever the binary name is, i.e. `gdbgui_0.10.0.0`)
-* `gdbgui "./mybinary -myarg value -flag1 -flag2"` (note the quotes around the arguments)
+* `gdbgui --args ./mybinary -myarg value -flag1 -flag2`

-* `gdbgui --args "./mybinary -myarg value -flag1 -flag2"` (note the quotes around the arguments)
+Make sure the program you want to debug was compiled with debug symbols.
+See the getting started section for more details.

 A new tab in your browser will open with gdbgui in it.
 If a browser tab did not open, navigate to the ip/port that gdbgui is being served on (i.e. http://localhost:5000).